A world-class institute of changemakers in the deaf and signing community.

 Employees are notified in writing as soon as possible.
 Gallaudet endeavors to provide not less than two weeks advance notice.

 Regular Status Staff

 Extended Temporary Staff

-If a temporary appointment is terminated prior to its expiration, one week's base salary is given for each full year of continuous service subject to the employee signing (and, where applicable, not revoking) a general release of claims in the form provided by the University.
+If an extended temporary appointment is terminated prior to its expiration, one week's base salary is given for each full year of continuous service subject to the employee signing (and, where applicable, not revoking) a general release of claims in the form provided by the University.

 Short-Term Temporary and Other Staff